Mission Santa Barbara: Post-secularization

-Today's Mission
+Contemporary uses

 The City of Santa Barbara originally developed between the Mission proper and the harbor, specifically near El Presidio Reál de Santa Bárbara (the "Royal Spanish Presidio"), about a mile southeast of the Mission.
 As the city grew, it extended throughout the coastal plain.
-A residential area now surrounds the Mission, although there are public parks (e.g. the Mission Historical Park and Rocky Nook Park) and a few public buildings (such as the Natural History Museum) in the adjacent area.
+A residential area now surrounds the Mission with public parks (Mission Historical Park and Rocky Nook Park) and a few public buildings (such as the Natural History Museum) in the adjacent area.

-Today, Mission Santa Barbara continues to serve the community as a parish church.
-In addition to its use as a place of worship, it contains a gift shop, a museum, a Franciscan Friary, and a retreat house.
-The Mission grounds are a primary tourist attraction in Santa Barbara.
-The Mission itself is owned by the Franciscan Province of Santa Barbara, and the local parish rents the church from the Franciscans.
+Mission Santa Barbara includes a gift shop, a museum, a Franciscan Friary, and a retreat house.
+The Mission grounds are a tourist attraction.
+The Mission is owned by the Franciscan Province of Santa Barbara and the parish church rents the church from the Franciscans.
 For many decades in the late 20th century, Fr.
 Virgil Cordano, OFM served as the pastor of the St. Barbara's Parish co-located on the grounds of the Santa Barbara Mission.
 He died in 2008.
 Since the summer of 2017, the Mission has served as the Interprovincial Novitiate for the English Speaking Provinces of the Franciscan Friars (Observants).

 The Mission also houses the Santa Barbara Mission-Archive Library, which collects and preserves 'historical and cultural resources pertaining to Franciscan history and Missions and the communities with which they interacted, especially in Colonial New Spain, Northwestern Mexico, and the Southwestern United States.'
 The sources of the Library's collections can be traced to the 1760s with Fray Junipero Serra's plans for missions in Alta California.
 The collections include named sections, the Junipero Serra Collection (1713–1947), the California Mission Documents (1640–1853), and the Apostolic College collection (1853–1885).
 The Archive-Library also has a large collection of early California writings, maps, and images as well as a collection of materials for the Tohono O'oodham Indians of Arizona.
 Beginning with the writings of Hubert Howe Bancroft, the Library has served as a center for historical study of the missions for more than a century.
 It is an independent non-profit educational and research institution that is separate from Mission Santa Barbara, but occupies a portion of the Mission complex.
 Some Franciscans serve on the Board of Trustees along with scholars and community members; the institution is directed by a lay academic scholar.

 The Mission also has the oldest unbroken tradition of choral singing among the California Missions and, indeed, of any California institution.
 The weekly Catholic liturgy is serviced by two choirs, the California Mission Schola and the Cappella Barbara.
 The Mission archives contain one of the richest collections of colonial Franciscan music manuscripts known today, which remain closely guarded (most have not yet been subjected to scholarly analysis).